Abby Aldrich Rockefeller: International House of New York

 Abby Rockefeller was the chairman of the Furnishing Committee of the International House of New York.
 As chairman, she strove to add American decor to the interior of the building, drawing largely on her childhood in Providence, Rhode Island for inspiration.
 For twenty-five years she was a regular visitor to the International House, and for many years she and her husband hosted Christmas parties for its residents.

 Colonial Williamsburg

 In the mid-1920s, Abby and her husband were contacted by Reverend Dr. W.A.R.
 Goodwin, who was rector of Bruton Parish Church and an instructor at the College of William and Mary in Williamsburg, Virginia.
 After seeing Dr. Goodwin's restored church, they explored further his concept of a massive restoration of the city to its glory days prior to the American Revolution, as the capital of the Virginia Colony.
-They became committed to funding the project, which commenced in 1927 and, when in town, resided at Bassett Hall, one of the 88 original surviving buildings included in Godwin's restoration.
+They became committed to funding the project, which commenced in 1927.

 The result was Colonial Williamsburg, a living history museum which has become one of the most popular tourist attractions in the world.
 One of the museums within the complex, the Abby Aldrich Rockefeller Folk Art Museum, is named in her honor.